Bringing It All Home.

 With unlimited capability they have no hesitation to incur massive civilian losses.

 The combination of the arrogant policy of isolating Iran and rejecting diplomacy in favour of weaponry, together with a policy of regime change is exactly how the Iraq War started.
-All it needs is a spark in order for this to lead to all out military confrontation.
+Business is really booming for armaments manufacturers and. military technology providers.

 As the current political climate has shifted back into nuclear mode, the U.S. threatened to destroy North Korea with ‘fire and fury’.
 The President, described by his acting chief of staff as ‘a terrible human being’, conceded this ‘could kill millions’ from this tiny country resurrected from the ashes of earlier American bombardment and invasion.
 He warned Iran it risked consequences “the like of which few throughout history have suffered before” if the Islamic Republic makes threats against the United States.